dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     FragColor = vec4(color, 1.0);
 }
 ```
-It should give output look like the following image:
+It should give output like the following image:
 ![Spheres with irradiance map](/assets/images/irradianceSpheres.png)
-I have disabled the direct lighting for this output.
-So we can undertand it better.
+In this output, I have disabled the direct lighting to better illustrate the diffuse IBL.

-Now we are left with the specular part of IBL, which I will complete in the next blog because this one has already crossed a good length.
+Now we are left with the specular part of IBL, which I will complete in the next blog as this one has already crossed a good length.

 <script>
 window.MathJax = {